Implementation and Evaluation Toolkit

 There is a structured progression pathway presented in this Toolkit, supporting schools to effectively deliver LGBT Inclusive Education in line with the national approach.
 Each part includes a blend of professional learning opportunities, curriculum design and development, and collaborative working across the school community.

 There is no set timeframe to complete each part of this Toolkit or to claim certification, allowing schools to work at their own pace.
-Once a school has reached Achievement, their certification will be active for 3 years and will require a refreshed submission of key areas to maintain it.
-This also applies for Excellence, ensuring that positive work completed by schools is sustained longer term.

 This Toolkit will support teachers and schools to successfully deliver on national policy regarding LGBT Inclusive Education in Scotland’s Curriculum, supporting efforts to address the prejudice, stigma, and bullying behaviours often experienced by LGBT learners (and learners perceived to be by others) with a proactive educational approach.
 This should extend across curriculum areas and the Four Contexts for Learning.